 Eb Horns (or F horns)

 Known as the alto horn in the US and as the tenor horn in the UK, this is an instrument unique to brass banding.
-The band is working on a grant to secure a set of Eb horns for students to use.
-In the meantime, we will plan to use F horns and transpose the parts.
-The Eb horn is very much like playing a mellophone (same fingerings and range), but they are pitched a step lower than the F horns.
+We will be covering this instrument with F horns until funds are raised to buy a set for the band.
+Transposed parts will be provided.
 The horn section is made up of 3 musicians, though parts may be doubled if needed.

 Solo Horn - The highest voice and leader of the horn section.
 The student who demonstrates the best high range and technical ability will be seated as solo horn.
 Solo horn is occasionally a featured voice, but most often needs to blend with the band.